 Ben Affleck has been a very naughty boy.
 No, this isn't a reference to his real-life marital strife, but to his on-screen spousal troubles in "Gone Girl."
 In this gloriously twisted movie, Ben is a husband accused of murdering wife Rosamund Pike, who turns out to not be what she seems.
 This is a movie with no clear-cut heroes and villains, so it's tough to know who to root for -- although that's also what makes this dark thriller so much fun to watch.

 4. 'The Girl with the Dragon Tattoo' (2011)

-Nordic noir has become very popular lately (think "The Killing" and "Wallander"), and "The Girl With the Dragon Tattoo" doesn't disappoint fans of the genre.
+Nordic noir has become very popular lately (think "Wallander"), and "The Girl With the Dragon Tattoo" doesn't disappoint fans of the genre.
 A remake of the 2009 Swedish original, Rooney Mara and Daniel Craig are riveting in this chilling movie about a girl who goes missing and the people who try to find her decades later.
 This is not a cheerful movie -- it's explicitly violent and often hard to watch, even for a thriller.
 Save it for an evening when you've already spent all day listening to Radiohead, so you're mentally prepared for the bleakness.